To Top

 This is a season of being preoccupied, and there’s lots of noise and conflicting priorities, which means your audience’s attention is very difficult to capture.
 If you want to rise above the noise, your B2B Christmas email or your Christmas ad campaign must be much more compelling and ultra-focused compared to the rest of the year.

-4) …Let’s Talk in the New Year?
+4) …let’s Talk in the New Year?

 Businesses are getting ready for the year-end, which can either mean that their budget is depleted and any spending is postponed until the new year, or that they are looking to use up any remaining budget.
 A US study showed that government agencies spend 5 times more in the final week of their fiscal year – and this trend is not unique to the public sector.
 You’ll want to check in with your customers to try to get a feel for where they stand.